compulim/til/README.md

 - How to convert HDR photos to JPEG XR
    - Given HDR photo in JPEG XL format
       - If input is not JPEG XL, (e.g. PNG and TIFF from DaVinci Resolve), use ffmpeg to convert it into JPEG XL
-         - Must have proper color primaries (Rec.2020) and gamma (Rec.2100 ST2084 PQ)
+         - Must have proper color primaries (Rec.2020) and transfer function (Rec.2100 ST2084 PQ)
          - Windows Photos should load the image in HDR
    - Use [Krita](https://krita.org/) to convert JPEG XL into TIFF
       - Possibly an image with 32-bit per pixel, a 128-bit RGBA floating point image